-The primary difference between a telehandler and the Class VII vertical mast-type forklift is the telehandler’s ability to lift up and over an obstacle.
-Like the name implies, vertical mast forklifts only lift up vertically.
-Both types of equipment lift comparable amounts of weight, have similar footprints and turning radii and can use attachments, but only telehandlers have a telescoping boom that reaches up and out or up and over obstacles.
+The main difference betwen a telehandler and the class VII forklift is the telehandler's ability to lift up and over an obstacle.
+Forklifts only lift up vertically.
+Both types of equipment can lift comparable amounts of weight and do have similar footprints along with the ability to use attachments, but telehandlers have a telescopic boom that reaches up and over objects.

-Another way to think about it is the end-use application.
-Typically, telehandlers are used on construction job sites, whereas vertical-mast type forklifts would be used inside and outside of a building post-construction.
-The telehandler is used during construction of the building, and the forklift is used after the fact.
-Because it lifts up, out and over things, there's an extra layer of versatility versus the vertical mast (forklift).
+Usually telehandlers are used on construction related job sites while forklifts would be used inside and outside of a building post-construction.
+To make it easy, the telehandler is used during construction of a building, and the forklift is used after completion.
+Because of its ability to lift items up and over things, there is an extra layer of versatility vs the forklift.

 Serving construction projects throughout Southern California with heavy equipment rentals, we have 3 locations in San Diego, Orange County, and Riverside to serve our clients.
 Each location carries a fleet of scissor lifts, telehandlers, boom lifts, and forklifts available for rent at affordable rates.
 We strive to provide the best customer service in the industry and hope to earn your trust and business!